The Japanese proverb says: “The one who did not see Nikko does not know what the true beauty is.”

 Tokugawa Ieyasu – the Great Shogun

 Tokugawa Ieyasu is undoubtedly one of the most outstanding figures in Japanese history.
 He lived from 1543 to 1616.
 He founded the Tokugawa Shogunate dynasty, was recognized as a great unifier of the state.
-In the years 1598-1603 he was part of the five-person old council, where (as a regent) he was the most powerful of them.
-The struggle for power led in 1600 to the most powerful battle in the feudal history of Japan.
+In the years 1598-1603, he was part of the five-person old council, where (as a regent) he was the most powerful of them.
+The power struggle led in 1600 to the most powerful battle in the feudal history of Japan.
 In the battle of Sekigahara, there were over 160 thousand warriors involved.

 The Ieyasu Tokugawa won the battle, which made him the actual ruler of the country.
 Because the title of the Great Shogun was inherited in Japan, Ieyasu proved his origin from the Minamoto family.
 In 1603 he received the desired title, giving rise to the Tokugawa Shogunate.
 He was possessing the real power only for two years, as in 1605 he abdicated and handed over the power to his son.
 However, after his official resignation, he continued to make strategic decisions until his death.

 Today, Tokugawa is surrounded by the great respect for the Japanese people: he is recognized as an extraordinary strategist, the outstanding politician and the statesman.
 He was considered as a very wise and patient man.
 Before his death, he demanded: “Bury me first at Mount Kuno, but at Nikko build a small sanctuary.
 When it is ready, move my remains like divine relics.
 There, I will take my duty as a defender of Japan”.
-The emperor Go-Mizunoo, raised the Tokugawa Ieyasu to the rank of God, and named him “the great incarnation enlightening the East.”
+The emperor Go-Mizuno raised the Tokugawa Ieyasu to the rank of God, and named him “the great incarnation enlightening the East.”
 Nikko was chosen as a place of the final burial, due to its location north of Edo.
 It was also believed, that the demons came from the north side.

-The story of how Tokugawa’s Ieyasu get his power has become the subject of James Clavell’s book “Shōgun”.
+The story of how Tokugawa’s Ieyasu got his power has become the subject of James Clavell’s book “Shōgun”.
 Based on that book, the series “Shōgun” was also produced.
-The character of Tokugawa (Toranaga from the book) was played by Toshirō Mifune.
+Tokugawa character (Toranaga from the book) was played by Toshirō Mifune.

 The mystery of the Ieyasu story